dipo101/robotics-ci-cd/README.md

 9. **Release Trigger**: Upon successful integration into the main branch, a developer creates a versioned Git tag (e.g., v1.0.0) to signify a release.
 10. **Release Workflow**: The creation of this tag automatically triggers a separate Release workflow.
 11. **Python Packaging**: The workflow builds a Python wheel package, which includes the compiled C++ extension module.
 This package is then published to the Python Package Index (PyPI).
-12. **C++ Artifact Packaging**: The workflow also packages the compiled C++ libraries, executables, and public header files into an archive (.zip or .tar.gz).
+12. **C++ Artifact Packaging**: The workflow also packages the compiled C++ libraries, executables, and public header files into an archive (.tar.gz).
 This archive is attached to the corresponding GitHub Release.

 ## Quick Start